shivansh-bhatnagar18/multiplayer-uno/CONTRIBUTING.md

 ## Questions

 If you have any questions about the project or how to contribute, feel free to reach out to us on discord or DM on whatsapp.

+## Judgement Criteria

+Do not worry about the points scored during contributing.
+Feel free to make mistakes, but be open to acknowledge and fix them.
+The main goal is to learn and grow together.
+Depending on your enthusiasm, dedication and contribution, you will be judged in the end of CSOC.

 ---